Children hospitalized for high carbon monoxide levels leads to arrest of mother

 Sterling told police she noticed one of her children convulsing while she was getting gas.
 She said she got out of the vehicle, opened the doors to air it out and then found someone with a phone to call for help.

 Sterling allegedly admitted that she knew about a possible exhaust leak when an officer asked her if she knew about the carbon monoxide.
-She says she took the vehicle to a repair shop, but “nothing has been properly fixed yet,” Chickasha Express-Star reports.
+She says she took the vehicle to a repair shop, but "nothing has been properly fixed yet," court documents state.

+Police say “her behavior did not show extreme concern for her children and was making excuses for why they were so filthy” and appeared “calm and lackadaisical.”

-She told police she did not have another mean of transportation.
+She told police she did not have another means of transportation.
 She also reportedly told an officer there is an open case with DHS against her due to the conditions of her house not being in a proper condition for the children.

 She was arrested and taken to the Grady County jail for child neglect and child abuse by injury.